-Wednesday 28 October 2015
+Wednesday, 28 October 2015

 Bond, James Bond

 James and I were invited to a private screening of the new James Bond movie, Spectre, on Monday evening.
 Forrest and Marjory were invited too so we all went together and had a really fun evening.
 Entering into the spirit of the evening, James and Forrest wore dinner suits and looked just like 007s, and Marjory and I were very glamorous - Marjory looked like a Bond girl whereas I was more like the old style Miss Moneypenny!
 When we got to the Grosvenor Cinema in Ashton Lane there was a sports car parked outside the cinema.
 I was particularly impressed that Marjory knew what make and model it was.* There was also a red carpet, which led us into the Lane Bar for complimentary drinks and canapés - lovely!
 We were then ushered through into the cinema, to the spacious and comfy Grosvenor seats.
-It was exciting watching the film at exactly the same time as the London Premiere, although there was not a celebrity in sight!
+It was exciting watching the film at exactly the same time as the London Premiere, although in Ashton Lane there was not a celebrity in sight!

 I thought that the film was excellent; plenty of exotic locations and special effects.
 I like Daniel Craig as Bond and the French actress Lea Séydoux was very engaging as the beautiful but capable Dr Madeleine Swann.
 It was a worthy Bond film.